ARTFL-Project/text-pair/README.md

 -   Run `install.sh` script.
 This should install all needed components
 -   Make sure you include `/etc/text-pair/apache_wsgi.conf` in your main Apache configuration file to enable searching
 -   Edit `/etc/text-pair/global_settings.ini` to provide your PostgreSQL user, database, and password.

+## Docker setup
+You can also install the artfl/textpair Docker image from Dockerhub.
+Note that it also comes with PhiloLogic preinstalled.

+`docker pull artfl/textpair`

+When starting a container, you need to provide a volume for mounted at /data.
+If you also wish to build your TextPAIR alignments from PhiloLogic databases, you will also need to provide a mountpoint for the philologic directory

+To run the container without PhiloLogic on port 80, run the following:

+`docker run -td -p 80:80 -v /PATH/TO/DATA:/data artfl/textpair`

+To run the container with PhiloLogic included on port 80:

+`docker run -td -p 80:80 -v /PATH/TO/DATA:/data -v /PATH/TO/philologic:/var/www/html/philologic artfl/textpair`

+You can then enter the container shell with the following command:

+`docker exec -it CONTAINER_NAME /bin/bash`

 ## Quick start